 Patients should be observed for several hours after they regain spontaneous respirations.
 Because the duration of action of naloxone is less than that of some opioids, respiratory depression can recur within several hours of an overdose of methadone or sustained-released oxycodone or morphine tablets.
 Thus, the duration of observation should vary depending on the half-life of the opioid involved.
 Typically, patients who took longer-acting opioids should be admitted for observation; patients who took short-acting opioids may be discharged after several hours.

 If respiratory depression recurs, naloxone should be readministered at an appropriate dose.
 The best dosing regimen is unclear.
 Many clinicians use repeat bolus doses of the same dose that was effective initially.
 Others use continuous naloxone infusion; they typically begin with about two thirds of the initially effective dose per hour.
 In theory, the continuous infusion should allow the dose to be titrated to maintain respiratory rate without triggering withdrawal; however, in practice this can be difficult to do and the patient's life is dependent on the security of the IV line—respiratory depression will quickly recur if the infusion is interrupted (eg, by the patient pulling out the IV).
-Both regimens require close monitoring, typically in an ICU.
+Both regimens require close monitoring, typically in an intensive care unit.

 Treatment may involve several strategies:

 The opioid withdrawal syndrome is self-limited and, although severely uncomfortable, is not life threatening.
-Minor metabolic and physical withdrawal effects may persist up to 6 mo.
+Minor metabolic and physical withdrawal effects may persist up to 6 months.
 Withdrawal is typically managed in outpatient settings, unless patients require hospitalization for concurrent medical or mental health problems.

 Methadone substitution is the preferred method of managing opioid withdrawal for more seriously addicted patients because at appropriate doses, it has a long half-life and less profound sedation and euphoria.
 Any physician can initiate methadone substitution during hospitalization or for 3 days in an outpatient setting, but further treatment is continued in a licensed methadone treatment program.
 Methadone is given orally in the smallest amount that prevents severe but not necessarily all symptoms of withdrawal.
 Typical dose range is 15 to 30 mg once/day; doses ≥ 25 mg can result in dangerous levels of sedation in patients who have not developed tolerance.